Willphillips96/Phishing-Analysis-and-Email-Forensics-Lab/README.md

 ## Objective

-(THIS PROJECT IS STILL IN PROGRESS) This project aims to provide a comprehensive guide of analyzing phishing emails through a series of practical exercises and detailed explanations when going through the Tryhackme Phishing module.
+This project aims to provide a comprehensive guide of analyzing phishing emails through a series of practical exercises and detailed explanations when going through the Tryhackme Phishing module.
 I will apply these skills by utilizing industry-standard tools to identify, analyze, defend against phishing emails by completing the objectives outlined in the module and doing further research.
 I will also be including incident response steps.

 ### Skills Learned